Professors - Members of the Faculty of Graduate and Postdoctoral Studies - Research Interests

 SQUIRES, Janet, RN, BScN(Memorial University of NFLD), MScN(Memorial University of NFLD), PhD(University of Alberta), Assistant Professor.
 Knowledge translation/research utilization; Organizational context (the work environment); Intervention design and evaluation; Measurement (survey development and psychometric evaluation); Quantitative and mixed methods research; Systematic reviews.

-STACEY, Dawn, RN, BScN(McMaster), MScN(Ottawa), PhD(Ott.), CON(C), Associate Professor.
+STACEY, Dawn, RN, BScN(McMaster), MScN(Ottawa), PhD(Ott.), CON(C), Full Professor.
 Patient decision making (nurse coaching, patient decision support tools); knowledge translation to patients; telephone nursing; implementation of innovations in practice/organizations; oncology supportive care nursing.

 THIFAULT, Marie-Claude, RN, BA (Histoire)(UQAM), MA(Histoire)(UQAM), PhD (Histoire)(Ottawa), Associate Professor.
 Histoire des soins infirmiers au Canada ; histoire des femmes au Québec et au Canada ; histoire des religieuses hospitalières ; histoire de la vie asilaire 19e et 20e siècle ; femmes et marginalité ; genre et folie; approche : histoire culturelle, histoire des sentiments.

 TOURIGNY, Jocelyne, RN, BSc(Mtl), MSc(Mtl), PhD(Laval), Full Professor.
 Pre-operative preparation of children and parents ; emotional distress in young children ; parents’ involvement in children’s ambulatory care; fathers’ involvement in children’s health care; partnership model for parents and professionals.